The IUD, the implant, and sterilization.

 No health insurance?
 Don’t give up!

 The marketplace.
-First of all, the ACA actually requires you to have health insurance or pay a penalty, so if you’re uninsured you should seriously consider taking advantage of the 2015 open enrollment period from November 15, 2014, to February 15, 2015.
+First of all, the ACA actually requires you to have health insurance or pay a penalty, so if you’re uninsured you should seriously consider looking into your insurance options ASAP.
+Even if it’s not currently an open enrollment period, there might still be ways to get covered.
 Many people qualify for financial help to make insurance more affordable, so it’s definitely worth exploring your options in the marketplace.

 Medicaid.
 If your income is below a certain amount, you may be eligible for Medicaid.
 Many people don’t realize they qualify, so if you’re not sure, look into it.
 If you qualify for basic Medicaid, all FDA-approved methods of birth control should be covered.
 Even if you don’t qualify for basic Medicaid, you may be able to get free or very low-cost birth control if you live in a state that has something called Medicaid family planning waivers.
 You can learn more about Medicaid coverage in your state from the Kaiser Family Foundation or the Guttmacher Institute.
 Some health care providers and clinics accept Medicaid and some don’t, so make sure you check before making an appointment.